Brit Manuela Leaves Little To The Imagination In A Sexy Lace Lingerie Set

 Brit Manuela treated her audience to another great view of her incredible figure in a racy ensemble.
-The model added two new photos on October 11 and, her 1.1 million Instagram fans have been quick to flood it with praise.
+The model added two new photos on October 11, and her 1.1 million Instagram fans have been quick to flood it with praise.

-The first image in the series captured Brit posed in the center of the frame, and a geotag indicated that she was in New York, New York.
+The first image in the series captured Brit posed in the center of the frame, and a geotag indicated that she was in New York.
 Brit positioned herself in front of a door, tilting her head to the side and closing her eyes.
 She draped one hand behind her neck and stretched the opposite over her navel.

-In that particular photo, she wore a burnt orange sweater that was loose on her body.
+In that particular photo, she wore a burnt orange sweater that was loose on her body, showing off views of her bra and panties underneath.

-The second photo in the series showed the model sitting on a plush piece of furniture as she gazed into the camera with a sultry stare.
-She removed her sweater, leaving little to the imagination in a sexy lace set.
+The second photo in the series showed the model sitting on a plush piece of furniture as she gazed at the camera with a sultry stare.
+She had removed her sweater, revealing a sexy lace lingerie set.

 A tag in the post indicated that Brit’s racy attire was from Zaful.
-She opted for a black outfit that included a revealing bra.
-The garment had a low-cut neckline that showed off a tease of cleavage and, its sheer fabric revealed her skin underneath.
+She wore a black outfit that included a revealing bra.
+The garment had a low-cut neckline that showed off a tease of cleavage, and its sheer fabric revealed her skin underneath.
 It had thin straps that stretched over her fit arms and shoulders and another thick band that was worn tightly on her ribs.

 The lower portion of her look was equally as hot and matched the color and fabric of her bra.
 It had sexy straps that were worn high on her hips, highlighting her hourglass curves and trim midsection.
 The garment also had a set of circular gold claps that were worn near her hip bones, drawing attention to her rock hard abs.
 The high-cut design also left her shapely thighs entirely on display.

 Brit rocked a thin chain necklace on her collar, providing her look with just the right amount of bling.
-She pulled her long locks in a high and tight bun and a few pieces of hair escaped around the frame of her face.
+She pulled her long locks in a high and tight bun and a few pieces of hair escaped around her face.

 Fans have not been shy about showing their admiration for the update.
 More than 47,000 social media users double-tapped the photos and over 600 left comments.